ahocevar/multiworker/README.md

 });
 ```

-Alternatively, a filepath can be used.
+Alternatively, a filepath, URL, or a stringified IIFE can be used.
 ``` js
 var worker = new MultiWorker('workers/example.js');